 - Easier to target, track, and measure results

-So what’s the best way to get started with digital marketing?
+So how do you get started with digital marketing?
 Storytelling!
-We’ll write up a separate piece about storytelling later, but suffice it to say that storytelling is a fun, creative way to develop a narrative to engage your target market.
-A successful story is relatable, relevant, and engaging.
+Storytelling is a fun, creative way to develop a narrative to engage your target market.
+For instance, a successful story is relatable, relevant, and engaging.
 People love stories and the heart of any successful marketing effort is storytelling.
-Over the ages, people have enjoyed stories.
 Modern storytelling often involves electronic and online channels.
-Traditional forms of marketing media such as radio, television, and print still exist, but they’ve given way to newer online outlets such as websites, social media, online advertisements, and email.
+While traditional forms of marketing media such as radio, television, and print still exist, they’ve given way to newer online outlets.

-The CFC Digital Marketing Roadmap is a journey through digital marketing, with the key word being journey.
+The CFC Digital Marketing Roadmap is a journey through digital marketing, with the keyword being journey.
 A journey is travel or movement from one place to another.
 All great stories involve journeys.
 The process of effective digital marketing is a journey starting from where you’re at and leading to where you want to be.
 Everything works together on the journey to create a great story.
 We chose the metaphor of a roadmap for the marketing journey because it’s something relatable.
 Most people use a map (or a digital equivalent) to get from one point to another in an efficient, effective manner.
-The journey can begin at any point on the roadmap, but for sake of explanation, we’re going to explain it from the start and work along the map as a progressive journey.
+The journey can begin at any point on the roadmap, but for sake of explanation, we’re going to explain it from the start.

 So what is the CFC Digital Marketing Roadmap?
 You can think of the roadmap as a series of actions:

 - Starts with BRANDING – Logo & Website

 - Get FOUND – SEO / SEM